 During construction is the easiest time for you to add a real fixture, but the homeowner could have opted to avoid so for any variety of reasons.
 The extra labor costs to take action wouldn’t are actually extreme, but construction pricing is often considerably more than anticipated under good circumstances, so there could have been the call to avoid any extra expense.
 And the homeowner also might not need realized how beneficial such the light could possibly be until following the construction was complete.
 Installing a ceiling light fixture after the home is built is a touch more involved.
 So much so that lots of people never even consider doing it.

-See also: Solar Chandelier For Gazebo
+See also: Cast Iron Chandelier Antique

 If there is a room that can benefit from a ceiling light but there is not any existing fixture, you shouldn’t allow that to discourage you.
 Have a professional contractor or electrician come in and give you a bid of the time and price involved.
 You won’t want to do this type of job yourself.
 Not only is utilizing high-voltage wiring dangerous, it is often prohibited in some areas.
 You’ll have to check with your neighborhood building authorities about any code requirements before beginning.